Renel Brooks-Moon: Personal life

 Brooks-Moon resides in the Bay Area.
 She is known for her philanthropy and community involvement, often lending her time and voice to various charitable causes.

 Beyond her work with the Giants, Brooks-Moon has been involved in various community and charitable activities.
 She has served as a mentor to aspiring broadcasters, particularly women and minorities seeking to break into the industry.
 Additionally, she has been an advocate for various causes, including breast cancer awareness and youth education initiatives.

 Legacy

 Brooks-Moon noted that she hoped that her career as a PA announcer would help in "opening up possibilities for young girls" and has actively tried to encourage them to do what she has been doing, adding, "That's absolutely the most rewarding part of this job."

 Her career has seemingly helped pave the way for other female announcers in sports.
 In 2018, the New York Mets hired Marysol Castro to be their new PA announcer in 2018 while the Oakland Athletics hired Amelia Schimmel as their PA announcer in 2021.
 Schimmel is also the PA voice for the San Jose Sharks minor league team, the San Jose Barracuda.
 Additionally, Adrienne Roberson became the public female address announcer for the Baltimore Orioles in Major League Baseball in 2021, and is also the first female public address announcer for the Anaheim Ducks of the National Hockey League in 2024.

+In 2025, she was asked by Sony to lend her voice to the baseball video game, "MLB: The Show 25" as the PA announcer for all the in-game stadiums, sharing the duties with Baltimore Orioles PA announcer, Adrienne Roberson.
+Brooks-Moon expressed gratitude for the job, stating “I’m still a part of the game and the sport that I love.
+It’s my favorite sport.
+It’s just such a huge blessing — and it’s so much fun.”